harinath31/harinath31/README.md

 # Harinath — Flutter Developer 👨‍💻

-I'm a Flutter developer with a degree in Mechanical Engineering and 3+ years of hands-on experience building cross-platform applications.
-I also have experience with web technologies such as HTML, CSS, JavaScript and Angular.
-In my current role at Syncfusion, I focus on creating performant, scalable apps using best practices and modern Flutter architectures.
+I'm a Flutter developer with a degree 3+ years of experience.
+I have experience working with a variety of technologies, including HTML, CSS, JavaScript, angular, Flutter, and blazor.
+I specialize in creating clean, efficient code and finding innovative solutions to complex problems.

 Skills: Dart • Flutter • Angular • JavaScript • TypeScript • HTML/CSS • Firebase • SQL • Git